jaco-uoeo/jaco-uoeo.github.io/machine_learning/unit09/convolutional_neural_networks.md

 After reviewing a notebook that implemented a simple CNN using the CIFAR-10 dataset, I gained a clearer understanding of the typical steps involved in image classification tasks.

-The dataset, loaded directly from Keras, included 60,000 32x32 color images across 10 categories.
+The dataset, loaded directly from Keras, included 60,000 32x32 colour images across 10 categories.
 The notebook began by examining the dataset’s shape and structure, which helped contextualise the input format.
 Pixel values were scaled to a 0–1 range to normalise the data, and class labels were one-hot encoded for compatibility with the softmax output layer.
 A validation set was also set aside from the training data to evaluate model performance during training.

 The CNN architecture was kept simple, using a Conv2D layer with ReLU activation, followed by max pooling, a dense hidden layer with 256 units, and a final softmax output layer.
 The model was compiled with the Adam optimiser and trained with early stopping enabled, which helped prevent overfitting by monitoring validation loss.